infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 # Caregiver support
 - [^2]For Miracle Foundation.
 ‘Tea time with house parents’, the practice of Miracle staff spending informal timewith caregivers enabled them to unwind, open up, share their joys and concernsand feel acknowledged as being important.
 - [^2]Miracle Staff, House parent Diary served to be a readyreference of their important tasks and responsibilities.
+- Prerna[^7] recommends self care tips for all caregivers
+	- Get 8 hours of sleep.
+	* Drink adequate water and make sure you are eating healthy meals.
+	* Be self compassionate: You are also going through a difficult time, it's okay to struggle
+	* Know your limitations: In the pandemic situation, we have limited resources to help ourselves and others, acknowledging this would help caregivers to feel less exhausted and guilty.
+	* Regularly engage in coping strategies: Deep Breathing, Exercising, Practicing a hobby, taking regular breaks, self-care activities, using humor in day to day life, Affirmations, Systematic Body relaxation, grounding, Mandala making etc.
+	* Stay in contact with loved ones.

 # Interactions with Children

+## Key principles governing interactions
+According to the study conducted at Irvington House[^6],
+- For young children a paramount need is to feel that there is someone who really cares for him or her as an individual human being, someone with whom and for whom he is special.
+In addition to this special one to one relationship, the child must also feel that all, or most, of the people around him like and respect him for what he is.
+We have called this basic concept, along with teh child-care practices that have grown out of it, "individualization.
+- We assumed that small children need relatively small, self-contained settings for their basic physical care.
+They need the opportunity for privacy, some belongings which are their very own, some which are to be shared and the freedom to explore within boundaries that set unobtrusive but firm limits on impulse.
+- A final assumption in relation to the program offered is that any positive life experience, no matter what its duration, strengthens the child in terms of meeting subsequent life experiences.
+- There is no concept of "spoiling the children" as while it is morally and professionally impossibly to not provide the maximum of what we have, our assumption is that if we offer this, a child is better equipped to meet the vicissitudes of whatever his life may be when he leaves us.
+- The one-to-one relationship thus developed between counselor and child is to give the child a feeling that, despite some of the necessary impersonality and antiseptic quality of an institutional environment, someone on the staff cares for him or her as an individual human being above and beyond the requirements of the job.
 - Following 5 intervention areas:
 		- Accessibility of staff
 		- Quality of interaction